Ranked lists of Chilean regions: By national HDI

 Chilean regions by their human development index.
 This is an HDI constructed for Chile and it is not comparable to HDIs for other countries.

 Source: "Desarrollo Humano en Chile - El poder: ¿para qué y para quién?."
 United Nations Development Programme, 2004.

 By international HDI

-Below is a list of the Chilean regions by Human Development Index as of 2021, which is a comparative measure of life expectancy, literacy, education, standard of living and overall well-being of the citizens in each states.
-All Chilean regions have a HDI higher than 0.785.
+Below is a list of the Chilean regions by Human Development Index as of 2022, which is a comparative measure of life expectancy, literacy, education, standard of living and overall well-being of the citizens in each states.

 By population by settlement type

 Chilean regions by their population living in cities (ciudades), towns (pueblos), villages (aldeas) and hamlets (caseríos), according to the 2002 census.

 Source: "Chile: Ciudades, Pueblos, Aldeas y Caseríos 2005."
 National Statistics Office, June 2005.

 By largest cities

 Largest cities within a region, according to the 2002 census.
 In all regions, the largest city is also the regional capital.

 Source: "Chile: Ciudades, Pueblos, Aldeas y Caseríos 2005."
 National Statistics Office, June 2005.